How To Create a Self Care Routine That Works For YOU

 - Body image

-What’s important to realise is that, these ‘viruses’ can be dealt with.
+What’s important to realize is that these ‘viruses’ can be dealt with.
 With time and some effort, you can develop healthy mental habits to boost your wellbeing without having to make crazy lifestyle changes.

 The Self-Care Misconception